 A. Dissertation Proposal Defense Meeting

 When your proposal is completed, notify your chair and committee members in order to schedule a proposal defense meeting.
+The meeting is expected to last one hour.
 You must present the completed proposal to your committee members at least two weeks before the meeting.
 At the proposal defense meeting, committee members will engage with you in assessing the scholarly and scientific merit of research questions, data collection methods, and proposed analytic procedures.
 Because these discussions often result in refinements and reformulation of questions, methods, and procedures, you should be aware that data collected prior to the defense proposal may or may not be appropriate for the final dissertation project.
 If the dissertation research involves collecting data from human participants, you must obtain approval from the University’s Office of Research Protection.
-It is important that you ask your advisor to promptly communicate the outcome of your dissertation proposal defense to Ms. Sally Arnold and the Director of Graduate Studies.
+It is important that you ask your advisor to promptly communicate the outcome of your dissertation proposal defense to Graduate Program Staff and the Director of Graduate Studies.

 Important: The proposal defense meeting must take place within one semester of passing the comprehensive exam.
 It may take place in the same semester as the comprehensive exam but there must be at least a two-week time period between the two events.